April 22nd, 2026

 Time to take a moment and reflect on the national motto that’s been part of U.S. history since the 1950s.
 This day is all about recognizing the phrase “In God We Trust,” which appears on coins, currency, and more.
 It’s a chance to explore the cultural and historical significance behind the words.
 Whether it sparks a conversation or a deeper reflection, it’s a day to consider the values and history that shape national identity.
 Dive into some historical research, engage in discussions, and maybe discover a few fascinating facts along the way!

-Written by: Michael Rodriguez Michael Rodriguez - (updated: October 8th, 2024 at 5:52PM)
+Written by: Michael Rodriguez Michael Rodriguez - (updated: April 21st, 2025 at 9:25AM)

-In God We Trust, the Unofficial Holiday
+In God We Trust: The Unofficial Holiday

 Understanding the Origins